 If you know you’re looking for the best places to live in Costa Rica, then come for a visit and see for yourself!
 Instead of hopping on Facebook and asking for opinions, test the waters on your own.
 Of course, there are pros and cons to every destination, and some people’s lifestyles jive better in places than others.

-If you’re considering taking the leap and moving to Costa Rica, take 1-2 months off and come down.
+If you’re considering taking the leap for international living and moving to Costa Rica, take 1-2 months off and come down.
 Meanwhile, you can rent an Airbnb in a few different places and see how you like it.
-This way, you can meet the locals and get a feel for the communities.
+This way, you can meet the locals, visit popular expat towns, and get a feel for the communities.
 Consider it hands-on research for discovering the best places to live in Costa Rica!
 If Costa Rica remains a magical place after that, you know it could be the perfect home for you!

 Have you spent time visiting or living in Costa Rica?
 What town did you feel most at home in?